AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Problem setting and objective

 \section{Problem setting and objective}

-We are given a sequence of non-IID datasets ${D_1,D_2,...D_n }$ for a fixed classification problem, with strong distribution shifts among datasets.
-Each dataset consists of a group of labeled data $(X,Y)\in D$, where $X$ and $Y$ are input variables and the corresponding output variables, respectively.
-A domain-incremental setting requires to optimize:
+We are given a sequence of non-IID datasets ${D_1,D_2,...D_n }$ for a fixed task.
+Each dataset consists of a group of labelled data $(X,Y)\in D$, where $X$ and $Y$ are input variables and the corresponding output variables, respectively.
+A task-agnostic continual learning setting aims to optimize:

 where $\theta$ identifies the parametrization of the network.
-Such a maximization problem is subject to the continual learning constraints: when accessing the current dataset $D$ at time $t$, it is impractical or impossible to access any previous or future dataset.
-We aim to train a neural network with fixed memory and compute to learn continuously from a sequence of datasets while retaining inference accuracy on learned datasets.
+Such a maximization problem is subject to continual learning constraints: when accessing the current dataset $D$ at time $t$, it is impractical or impossible to access any previous or future dataset.
+We aim to develop a task-agnostic continual learning method that can effectively handle a sequence of heterogeneous datasets.

-Here, the lack of task labeling prevents any form of task-aware reasoning in the model.
-This setup requires merging the output units into a single-headed classifier, where data from different domains compete, often leading to more severe forgetting \cite{abati2020conditional}.
+Here, the absence of known task or dataset labels prevents task-aware inference in the model.
+The task-agnostic setting requires merging the output units into a single-headed classifier, with more serious task interference between data from different domains, which leads to more severe forgetting \cite{abati2020conditional}.